marcdobler/marcdobler.github.io/src/corals/acroporidae/acropora/nana.md

 ---
 layout: coral
-title: "Acropora Tenuis"
+genus: Acropora
+species: Nana
 excerpt:
 tags:
     - Acroporidae
-color: purple
+color: pink
 author:
 - Marc Dobler
-meta: "Acropora tenuis is a species of acroporid coral found in the Red Sea, the Gulf of Aden, the southwest, northwest and northern Indian Ocean, the Persian Gulf, the central Indo-Pacific, Australia, Southeast Asia, Japan, the East China Sea and the oceanic west and central Pacific Ocean.
+description: "Acropora tenuis is a species of acroporid coral found in the Red Sea, the Gulf of Aden, the southwest, northwest and northern Indian Ocean, the Persian Gulf, the central Indo-Pacific, Australia, Southeast Asia, Japan, the East China Sea and the oceanic west and central Pacific Ocean.
 It occurs in tropical shallow reefs on upper slopes and in subtidal habitats, at depths of 8 to 20 metres"
-image: acropora-tenuis.jpg
+image: acropora-nana.jpg
 date: 1846-10-28

 parameter: